micro-manager/micro-manager.github.io/_pages/EvidentIX85.md

 **Obtaining the SDK:**

-Contact Evident (formerly Olympus) to request the IX85 SDK files (IX5_SDK).
-The SDK is not publicly available and must be obtained directly from Evident.
+Download the SDK zip file from [here](https://svn.micro-manager.org/3rdpartypublic/Evident/IX5_SDK_v1/IX5_Library.zip).

 **SDK Installation:**

-1. Extract the SDK files to a location on your computer (e.g., `C:\Evident\IX5_SDK_v1`)
+1. Extract the zip file in your micro-manager installation directory.
+This should result in a directory "IX5_Library" that contains the SDK files.
-2. In the Hardware Configuration Wizard, set the "SDK_DLL_Path" property to point to the SDK DLL file (e.g., `C:\Evident\IX5_SDK_v1\IX-Library\msl_pm_ix85.dll`)
+2. In the Hardware Configuration Wizard, "SDK_DLL_Path" property should already to point to the SDK DLL file (`IX5_Library\msl_pm_ix85.dll`).
+If you decide to place the SDk elsewher, adjust the path (e.g., `C:\Evident\IX5_SDK_v1\IX-Library\msl_pm_ix85.dll`)

-The adapter will automatically detect available COM ports when creating a configuration.

 ## Configuration